 If you love facts, trivia, and French culture, you’ll love this list of lesser-known and extremely interesting France facts.
-You may already know a few of these facts about France but most of them will be new and may even surprise you.
+You may already know a few of these facts about France, but most of them will be new and may even surprise you.

 Lesser-Known Fun facts about France

-The country which we now call France has a long and sordid past that dates back thousands of years.
+The country we now call France has a long and sordid past that dates back thousands of years.
 With so much recorded history, I found a lot of interesting lesser-known facts about France that you won’t find anywhere else.

 I suggest you start with number one below or use the table of contents and jump to a section.